Division of Social Sciences

 Academic Certificate

-Will Earn Upon Program Completion: Academic Certificate in Massage Therapy
+Will Earn Upon Program Completion: Academic Certificate (AC)

 Why major in Massage Therapy?